jamesmorrisuk/ukveganrecipes/_posts/2020-04-28-vegan-chicken-tikka-masala.md

     * Onions

-    * Half block of cream coconut or 1 can of full-fat coconut milk
+    * Half of a 200 gram block of creamed coconut ( so use 100 grams) or 1 can 400g can of full-fat coconut milk.
+Try to remove as much of the water in the can as possible and just use the coconut fat solids.

     * &nbsp;1 can of plum tomatoes or chopped if you cannot find plum.